ArtemiusI/House-Rule-Tweaks/README.md

 1. Target is a bounty hunter
 2. Target is incorporeal (spectre, wraith or shadow race, accounting for certain mod NPCs)
 3. Target has 150 or more points in either Find Traps or Set Traps

+## Set Traps in Enemy Range
+*Allow you to set traps while an enemy is in sight.*

+This component uses some special effects to allow the thief traps to be set while they can see an enemy.
+This should compatible with mod-added traps, so long as it is installed after them.
+There are two subcomponents:
+1. No restrictions
+2. Traps may only be set in enemy range if the user is invisible